 - Rub the affected area with a cotton swab and apply a mixture of baking soda and water for 10 minutes.

-• If the pain and inflammation persists, you can give your child a dose of ibuprofen to reduce the symptoms, only if your doctor has indicated that your little one can take it.
+- If the pain and inflammation persists, if your doctor has indicated that your little one can take it, you can give her a dose of ibuprofen to reduce the symptoms.

 Bite and Sting Prevention

-• If you see an anthill, don’t let your little one near it, and make it clear he or she should not approach it.
+- If you see an anthill, don’t let your little one near it, and explain that she should not approach it.

-• Also talk to your little one about centipedes and certain types of caterpillars that could be in your area, so that he or she learns they can sting and should not touch them.
+- Also talk to your little one about centipedes and certain types of caterpillars that could be in your area, so that she learns they can sting and should not touch them.

-• You can also apply insect repellent on your little one’s clothes so that he or she is even more protected.
+- You can also apply insect repellent on your little one’s clothes so that she is even more protected.